-If you’re not totally sure how you can clean your hot tub, you’ve come to the right place.
-Yes, it might take some time, but it’s definitely easier than you might have expected.
+If you’re not sure how you can clean your hot tub, you’ve come to the right place.
+Yes, it might take some time, but it’s easier than you might have expected.
 In this article, we will help you to get a better idea of how to clean your hot tub, as well as helpful tips and pointers so you can get the job done well.

 Step 1: Add Plumbing Cleaner

-This may also be called a line flush product and it has been made specifically for getting rid of the biofilm.
+This may also be called a line flush product, and it has been made specifically for getting rid of the biofilm.
 The way you will need to use it depends on the specific cleaner you purchased, so make sure that you read the instructions carefully and follow them accordingly.
 You should add the appropriate amount for the size of your tub, then let it circulate for at least 20 minutes or so.
-Leave the jets on for the cleaner to work properly.
+Leave the jets on for the cleaner to work correctly.

 You’ll notice that a foam will start to form in your water that looks rather unpleasant.
 But this isn’t anything to worry about as it means that the plumbing cleaner is working as it is supposed to.
-All the biofilm is getting cleaned out of the pipes, which is what causes the foam to rise on the surface.
+All the biofilm is getting cleaned out of the pipes, which causes the foam to rise on the surface.
 This will all be drained and rinsed anyways, so you don’t have to worry about the effects that this nasty foam will potentially have on you.

 Use a shop vac to suck up the foam, which you should continue to do until the foam has turned white.
 This is how you know that the biofilm has been completely removed.